ddysher/ml-notes/cloud-core/kubernetes/projects/README.md

 [cni-genie](https://github.com/Huawei-PaaS/CNI-Genie) is a solution from huawei which enables:
 - multiple cni plugins: user can choose which plugin to use when launching pod via annotation;
-  typically, different network uses different cidr
+  typically, different network (or plugin) uses different cidr
 - multiple IP addresses: user can request IP addresses from multiple cni
 - select ideal network: cni-genie can help user choose a cni plugin to use based on information like per network load

-Essentially, it is a proxy to underline cnis.
+Essentially, it is a proxy to underline cni.

 *References*